Stable pair invariants of surfaces and Seiberg-Witten invariants: Introduction

-We have a similar result for any $S, \beta$ with $-K_S$ nef and $\beta$ sufficiently ample (Remark \ref{veryample}).
-The results of this paper rely heavily on \cite{DKO}.
-We take the opportunity to survey part of their work along the way.
+\end{theorem} We have a similar result for any $S, \beta$ with $-K_S$ nef and $\beta$ sufficiently ample (Remark \ref{veryample}).
+This shows that the GW/PT correspondence implies (a very special case of) Taubes' GW/SW correspondence \cite{Tau1, Tau2}.